Infragistics/demo-apps/wpf/open-fin-stock-chart-trigger/ReadMe.md

 ## WPF Stock Chart Trigger

 This repository demonstrates how create and connect WPF application to [OpenFin](https://openfin.co/) desktop runtime and send [ViewChart](https://fdc3.finos.org/docs/1.0/intents-intro) intent messages via [FDC3](https://fdc3.finos.org/docs/1.0/fdc3-intro) protocol.
-Also, this application listens and displays all messages sent using this protocol.
+Also, this application displays all messages sent using this protocol.
 This is useful to test other applications such as
 [React Stock Chart](https://github.com/Infragistics/demo-apps/tree/master/react/open-fin-stock-chart) app hosted in OpenFin launcher.

 ## Table of Contents